—

 Just as the soldiers raised their guns at the red-clad shadow, something touched the middle of Ren’s palm.
 Gripping it, he slid out from the Tiger’s legs and scrambled through the hole, trying his best to ignore the gunshots that erupted behind him.
 A stealthy hand felt the inside of his suit jacket, touching the grip of a gun that was not his.

-Tearing through a corner of the tarpaulin, Ren raced across the open street, cars swerving to avoid his presence there.
+Tearing through a corner of the tarpaulin, Ren raced across the open street, cars swerving to avoid him.
 As he found himself hanging by the rear bumper of a car that refused to stop, Ren looked down in his trembling fist and into the pupil of the second Demon eye.

-The figure’s reappearance caught his attention, his red suit striking through the darkened sky to force his attention.
+The figure’s reappearance caught his attention, his red suit striking through the darkened street.
 “Get Rook to Sendai, and hurry.”
-Ren coughed into the radio, locking eyes with the distant figure and his black skull-shaped mask.
+Ren coughed into the radio, locking eyes with the distant figure and his black, skull-shaped mask.
 “We’ve got company.”